jornada-group/mace-interlayer/README.md

     --output="output.extxyz" \
     --interlayer_xyz_files
 ```
-Note that only mace_run_train and mace_prepare_data have been modified at present.
+mace_prepare_data has also been appropriately modified, but not tested for use.
 To use an interlayer MACE calculator one can use the following
 ```python
 from mace.calculators import MACECalculator from ase import build